Year-Round Mold Allergy Symptom Relief

 Mold Allergy Treatment in St. Louis

 Avoiding exposure to mold is the most effective way to find mold allergy symptom relief.
-However, if you do find yourself in moldy environments at home or at work, mold allergies treatment can be done with a combination of avoidance techniques, environmental changes, allergy medications, and/or allergy shots.
+However, if you do find yourself in moldy environments at home or at work, mold allergy treatment can be done with a combination of avoidance techniques, environmental changes, allergy medications, and/or allergy shots.

 - Stay indoors when mold counts are high